cuppajoeman/computer-setup/README.md

 Note that my software selection is motivated by selecting open source and minimal software when possible (especially on linux), though I make exceptions while running windows or mac.

+This repository is mainly for myself when setting up a new computer, but also to anyone who is looking for software for particular tasks, or just curious about what kind of tools I use

 ## debloat
 * If running windows be sure to reomve any bloat: https://github.com/LeDragoX/Win-Debloat-Tools